ZimCodes/doki-theme-jetbrains/README.md

 I also have them committed to GitHub as well at https://github.com/doki-theme/doki-theme-assets .
 You should be able to find what you are looking for in the `backgrounds/wallpapers` & `stickers` directories.

-## Theme Requests

-If you want your main squeeze to be featured in the Doki Theme suite, feel free to [submit a theme request](https://github.com/doki-theme/doki-master-theme/issues).

 ## Enjoying the plugin?

 Great!
 I am glad you like it!